 Prof. Dr. Stefan Dübel / Prof. Dr. Michael Hust Technische Universität Braunschweig, Institute of Biochemistry, Biotechnology and Bioinformatics Spielmannstr.
 7, 38106 Braunschweig, Germany Phone: +49-531-391-5731, Fax: +49-531-391-5763 email@example.com

-Fully human antibodies from healthy donors that neutralise SARS-CoV-2 (Manuscript in revision):
+Fully human SARS-CoV-2 neutralising antibodies from healthy donors: